Yadveer1/Wanderlust/readme.md

 Wanderlust is a **full-stack web application** inspired by Airbnb, allowing users to **browse, create, edit, and book travel listings** with interactive maps.
 Built with the **MERN stack**, this project provides a seamless experience for both travelers and hosts.
 ---
 # Note
-The Website is live at:-https://wanderlust-m9ht.onrender.com/listings The Website will take about 30sec to load then it will run smoothly
+-The Website is live at:-https://wanderlust-m9ht.onrender.com/listings -The Website will take about 30sec to load then it will run smoothly
 ---

 ## 🚀 Features